You’ve heard it a million times: a picture is worth a thousand words.

 They don’t just share while traveling – they actually keep sharing information long after they’ve returned home too!
 More specifically, 76% of travelers post vacation photos on social media and 46% post hotel reviews after their vacation.

 As you can imagine, the most successful hotels are taking full advantage of this UGC and using it to lower customer acquisition costs and build their brand online.
 If you’re not taking advantage of the fact that your hotel guests are posting pictures that show your hotel in a positive light, you’re missing out on a major marketing opportunity.
+The easiest way to take advantage of the UGC is through a UGC advanced platform such as Photoslurp.

 Visual UGC increases engagement